Skip to content

 At the road trip’s starting place of Kahului, there are many attractions to visit even before you start the drive.
 One of the most popular attractions is the Alexander and Baldwin Sugar Museum.

 The Alexander and Baldwin Sugar Museum showcases exhibits focused on the history of the Hawaiian sugarcane industry.
-Sugarcane milling is a large industry in Kahului.
-In fact, the Alexander and Baldwin company still mills sugarcane today.
+Sugarcane milling is a large industry in Kahului, and the Alexander and Baldwin company still mills sugarcane today.

 The museum’s mission is to educate the public about one of Hawaii’s largest industries and how it has shaped the culture of Maui.
 The Sugar Museum is also used to host outdoor events and cultural festivals.